Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Introduction

+In a similar way, one can obtain the analogous results on the Nakayama automorphism and the Calabi-Yau property of the skew polynomial extension of a Koszul Artin-Schelter regular algebra (see Proposition \ref{nakare} and Theorem \ref{orecy}).

-It follows from Farinati's result on the Van den Bergh duality \cite[Theorem 6]{F05} that the Calabi-Yau property is preserved under noncommutative localizations.
-Here, we characterize the Calabi-Yau property of the localization of both the skew polynomial extension with respect to the Ore set $\{t^i, i\in \mathbbm{N}\}$, which is often called the skew Laurent extension, and the iterated skew polynomial extension.
-The second main result is the following:
+In \cite[Theorem 6]{F05}, Farinati showed that the Calabi-Yau property is preserved by noncommutative localizations.
+Here, we characterize the Calabi-Yau property of the localization of both the skew polynomial extension with respect to the Ore set $\{t^i, i\in \mathbbm{N}\}$ (called the skew Laurent extension) and the iterated skew polynomial extension.
+The third main result reads as follows:

-{\bf Theorem 2.}(Theorem \ref{skewl} and Theorem \ref{skew2}) Let $A$ be a Koszul Artin-Schelter regular algebra with Nakayama automorphism $\nu$. \\ \emph{{\rm(1)} The skew Laurent extension $A[t^{\pm 1}; \theta]$ of $A$ is Calabi-Yau if and only if there exists an integer $n$ such that $\theta^n=\nu$ and the homological determinant $\hdet(\theta)$ of $\theta$ equals $1$.\\ {\rm(2)} Given two automorphisms $\tau$ and $\xi$ of $A$, let, $Q=A[y_1^{\pm 1}, y_2^{\pm 1}; \sigma]$, where $\sigma=\text{diag}(\tau, \xi)$ is a map from $A$ to $M_{2\times 2}(A)$.
+{\bf Theorem 3.} (Theorem \ref{skewl} and Theorem \ref{skew2}) \emph{ Let $A$ be a Koszul Artin-Schelter regular algebra with Nakayama automorphism $\nu$. \\ {\rm(1)}.
+The skew Laurent extension $A[t^{\pm 1}; \theta]$ of $A$ is Calabi-Yau if and only if there exists an integer $n$ such that $\theta^n=\nu$ and the homological determinant $\hdet(\theta)$ of $\theta$ equals $1$.\\ {\rm(2)}.
+Given two automorphisms $\tau$ and $\xi$ of $A$, let, $Q=A[y_1^{\pm 1}, y_2^{\pm 1}; \sigma]$, where $\sigma=\text{diag}(\tau, \xi)$ is a map from $A$ to $M_{2\times 2}(A)$.
 Then, $Q$ is Calabi-Yau if and only if there exists two integers $m, n$ such that $\tau^m\xi^n=\nu$ and $\hdet(\tau)=\hdet(\xi)=1$.}

-The proofs of the main results are based on the computation of the Nakayama automorphisms of algebras $A[t; \theta]$, $A_P[y_1, y_2; \sigma]$, and their localizations.
-It turns out that there exists a strong relation between the Nakayama automorphisms of these extensions and the homological determinants (see the paragraph above Prop.
-1.5 for the notion).
-In \cite{CLM11}, the relation between double Ore extensions and iterated Ore extensions was discussed.
-Further, the Nakayama automorphisms of right coideal subalgebras of quantized enveloping algebras were explicitly computed in \cite[Theorem 0.1]{LW14}.
-These coideal subalgebras are in fact iterated Ore extensions in a special case.
-So it would be interesting to study the Calabi-Yau property of the double Ore extensions (and the localizations) of iterated skew polynomial extensions in general.
-In Theorem \ref{cyite}, the Calabi-Yau property of a class of iterated skew polynomial extensions and the Calabi-Yau property of their localizations are studied.
-Necessary and sufficient conditions for those algebras to be Calabi-Yau are determined.
+In fact, Part (2) of Theorem 3 is a special case of what is proved in Theorem \ref{skew2}.
+The aforementioned results and their proofs indicate that there exists a strong relation between the Nakayama automorphisms of those extensions and the homological determinants of the automorphisms which determine those extensions (see Theorem 2 and Theorem 3).
+The Nakayama automorphisms of the right coideal subalgebras of the quantized enveloping algebras were explicitly computed \cite{LW14}.
+In fact, those coideal subalgebras are special iterated Ore extensions.
+The general case of iterated Ore extensions and their relation with double Ore extensions were discussed in \cite{CLM11}.
+So it would be interesting to study the Nakayama automorphism and the Calabi-Yau property of double Ore extensions and those of the localizations of iterated skew polynomial extensions in general.